 A fixed mindset can hold you back if you’re not aware of it.
-It takes deep introspection, a dose of courage, and a willingness to want to change when talking about fixed mindsets.
+It takes deep introspection, a dose of courage, and a willingness to want to change when talking about shifting fixed mindsets.
 I guess you’re reading this right now because you’re exploring your options.
-In this article, I am sharing how I personally shifted my fixed mindset so I could function with more of a growth mindset.
+In this article, I am sharing how I personally shifted my fixed mindset so I could function with a growth mindset.

 What is a fixed mindset?
 In case you haven’t read my fixed mindset vs growth mindset article, you can find it here.
 In summary, a fixed mindset is one that holds negative, limiting beliefs.
 A person with a fixed mindset believes they’re born with certain talents, skills, and capabilities that can’t be expanded.
 In other words, they believe they can’t improve themselves through learning, effort, or determination.